WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 The `Task.request_cancellation` method is called by the host or wasm caller
-to signal that they don't need the return value and that the caller should hurry
+to signal that they don't need the return value and that the callee should hurry
 up and call the `OnResolve` callback.
 If a task is waiting to start in
 `Task.enter` due to backpressure, then it is immediately cancelled without
 running any guest code.
 Otherwise, if *any* of a cancelled `Task`'s `Thread`s